Algorithms for weighted independent transversals and strong colouring: Degree Reduction

 If $e p d \leq 1$, where $p = \max_{i} \Pr_{\Omega}(B_i)$ and $d = \max_{i} | \{ j : \text{var} (B_j) \cap \text{var}(B_i) \neq \emptyset \} |$, then the algorithm has expected runtime polynomial in $k$ and $\ell$ and outputs a configuration $X = (X_1, \dots, X_k)$ such that all bad-events $B_i$ are false on $X$. \end{theorem}

-One additional feature of this algorithm is critical for our application to weighted ITs.
-The Moser-Tardos algorithm is a randomized process which terminates in some configuration $X$.
-The probability distribution on $X$ was analysed in~\cite{hss}, with additional bounds shown in~\cite{harris-srin}.
+One additional feature of this algorithm is critical for our application to weighted ITs: the output state $X$ produced by the Moser-Tardos algorithm has a probability distribution with nice properties \cite{hss, harris-srin, Harris2016a}.
 One result of~\cite{harris-srin}, which we present in a simplified form, is the following.

-\begin{theorem}[\cite{harris-srin}] Suppose that conditions of Theorem~\ref{mt-thm} are satisfied.
-Let $E$ be an event in the probability space $\Omega$ which is a Boolean function of a subset of variables $\Var(E)$, and suppose that there are $r$ of the bad-events $B_i$ with $\Var(E) \cap \Var(B_i) \neq \emptyset$.
-(In other words, there are $r$ bad-events $B_i$ which can affect $E$.)
+\begin{theorem}[\cite{harris-srin}] Suppose the conditions of Theorem~\ref{mt-thm} are satisfied.
+Let $E$ be an event in the probability space $\Omega$ which is a Boolean function of a subset of variables $\Var(E)$, and let $r$ be the number of bad-events $B_i$ with $\Var(E) \cap \Var(B_i) \neq \emptyset$, i.e., $B_i$ can affect $E$.
 Then the probability that $E$ holds in the output configuration $X$ of the Moser-Tardos algorithm is at most $e^{e p r} \Pr_{\Omega}(E)$. \end{theorem}